DarkRTA/chronos/readme.md

 # Configuration:

 You are intended to configure darksplit by modifying its code.
 It is pointless to make binary packages of it for this reason.

-Hotkeys are in `./src/darksplit.c`

-Colors are in `./src/color.c` (use ncurses color pairs)

-# To Do

-- Refactor the code.
+Nevertheless, most of the stuff that you'd want to modify is in `config.c`.